We celebrate the achievements of the pioneering French electronic duo.

 On top of their various other achievements throughout the ’90s and ’00s, Daft Punk are perhaps best known for their 2013 LP Random Access Memories, which spawned one of the biggest hit singles of the modern era with ‘Get Lucky’ and earned the duo four Grammy Awards, including Album of the Year, at the 2014 ceremony.

-In light of the group’s dissolution, we’re casting our eyes back on the inimitable career of the French robots to relive some of their biggest moments, from ‘Da Funk’ and ‘One More Time’ all the way through to Random Access Memories and their collaborations with Kanye West and The Weeknd, asserting their status as one of the most pivotal electronic acts of all time.
+We’re casting our eyes back on the inimitable career of the French robots to relive some of their biggest moments, from ‘Da Funk’ and ‘One More Time’ all the way through to Random Access Memories and their collaborations with Kanye West and The Weeknd, asserting their status as one of the most pivotal electronic acts of all time.

 Never miss an update – sign up to our newsletter for all the latest news, reviews, features and giveaways.